olayway/publishy/README.md

 ### Link Detection

-When you post a message in the monitored channel, the bot:
+When someone posts a message in the monitored Discord channel, the bot:

 1. Scans the message for URLs
-2. Checks if any URLs are from whitelisted platforms
+2. Checks if any URLs are from whitelisted social media platforms
 3. If found, updates the daily counter and celebrates immediately
 4. Resets mood to Happy

+This means your workflow is: **post on social media → share link in Discord → Publishy is fed!**

 ### Whitelisted Platforms